JoseRodriguezRomero/GenerativeModelProtocols.jl/README.md

 # GenerativeModelProtocols.jl

-A Julia library featuring commonly used generative models designed for ease of use and long-term maintainability.
+A Julia library featuring commonly used generative models designed for ease of use and maintainability.
 The framework encapsulates various architectures as `AbstractGenerativeModel` objects under a unified protocol.
 Built on [`Flux.jl`](https://github.com/FluxML/Flux.jl), the library ensures a user-friendly experience, high maintainability, and robust GPU acceleration.